Dosztosz/Library/README.md

-# Library
+# Costume Rental
-Test project of a library system
+It's a project about costume rental warehouse.
+It will speedup the process of managing rentals and costumes.
+It's shareware